donkirkby/chess-kit/docs/rules.md

 The next turn in the example game, White uses the knight at f3 to capture the pawn at d4.
 First, they check for zombies.
-There are no black pieces in the graveyard, so they say "no zombies".
+There are no black pieces in the graveyard, so they say "no zombies anywhere".
 Then, they choose where to bury the pawn.
 They decide to bury it under the pawn at b2, so they write a P in their hidden grid at b2.

 Black responds by capturing the knight at d4 with their knight at c6.
 First, they check for zombies.
 There is a white pawn in the graveyard, so they check